raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - `Service accounts` are for programs to access API resources like prometheus pulling performance metrics from the Kubernetes API
 - ServiceAccounts use a token to access the cluster
 - The token is created when the ServiceAccount is created and is stored as a secret
-- **if the application is hosted on the k8s cluster**: Secrets for ServiceAccounts can be automatically mounted  as a volume inside the pod to be used by applications, no need to create a **service accounts**
+- **If the application is hosted on the k8s cluster**: Secrets for ServiceAccounts can be automatically mounted  as a volume inside the pod to be used by applications, no need to create a **service accounts**
 - That way, the token to access the Kubernetes API is already placed inside the pod and can be easily read by the application.
 - Each namespace has its default service account named **default**
 - When a pod is created, The **default service account** and its **token** **are automatically mounted to that pod as a volume mount**